-Launched in 2013-14, Communication Through Art is an interdisciplinary program and collaborative effort between the Georgia Tech Library, the Paper Museum, campus partners and local artists.
+First launched in 2013-14, Scholars Making Art (formerly Communication through Art) is an interdisciplinary program and collaborative effort between the Georgia Tech Library, the Paper Museum, campus partners and local artists.
 The program facilitates the creation of artistic projects on campus that nurture creativity and student-faculty interaction in the classroom.
 The program also seeks to discover new ways to engage with our community through library resources and special collections.

-The Communication through Art program seeks to enhance the student learning experience by forming a more direct educational collaboration between instructors, staff, librarians, artists and community.
+The Scholars Making Art program seeks to enhance the student learning experience by forming a more direct educational collaboration between instructors, staff, librarians, artists and community.
 The program intends to facilitate interdisciplinary projects in such a way that students gain a more holistic educational experience, while learning to become more effective communicators.
+The Georgia Tech Library is relaunching the program in a new format in 2021 in order to dovetail with the new Artist in Residence program set to begin in Spring 2021.
+Classes are invited to apply to work with local artists in particular disciplines.

 “The breadth of projects that the Communication through Art program can accommodate is remarkable.
 For classes on media history, we have pursued workshops on stereoscopic and panoramic photography, as well as stop-motion filmmaking.
 These hands-on “object lessons” offer a window into history for my students, while connecting to contemporary maker culture.”